Centers for Disease Control SDY Fact Sheet

 Working to Count, Understand and Prevent Sudden Death in the Young

-The Sudden Death in the Young Case Registry involves four communities in the Tidewater region of Virginia: Hampton, Newport News, Norfolk, and Virginia Beach.
+The Sudden Death in the Young Case Registry involves multiple communities in the Tidewater region of Virginia with plans for expansion.
 The registry was developed to more accurately count the number of cases and to better understand the causes and risk factors for infants, children and young adults who die suddenly and unexpectedly.
 The information learned from this registry will inform strategies to prevent future deaths.

 For More Information: